johnnyType/menu/README.md

 # Pizza Generator
-For the upcoming calendar year, Yummly Pizzeria will generate their pizza menu every morning.
+For the upcoming calendar year, Pizzeria will generate their pizza menu every morning.
 Pizzas are defined by the combination of toppings, e.g. ["garlic", "mushroom"], ["pineapple", "ham", "onion", "green peppers"], ["basil"].
 Various orderings of the same toppings constitute only one combination, i.e. ["mushroom", "sausage"] and